complxalgorithm/TweetKeywordMapper/README.md

 ## To-Do List
 - [ ] When writing data to a csv, organize each row's data based on the location of their respective field in the file.
 - [ ] If place from a Tweet is a set of X,Y coordinates, use those to determine state.
-- [ ] Get state from Tweet where user's location has something like "NY -> FL"
+- [ ] Get state from Tweet where user's location has something like "NY -> FL".
-- [ ] Add support for mapping using PyQGIS
+- [ ] Add support for mapping using PyQGIS.
-- [X] Add support for mapping using GeoPandas
+- [X] Add support for mapping using GeoPandas.
 - [ ] Allow user to search Tweets in other languages.
 - [ ] Allow user to search Tweets from different countries.
 - [ ] Organize the code into objects/classes.